JohelEGP/CppCoreGuidelines-es/CppCoreGuidelines.md

 ## ES.dcl: Declarations

-A declaration is a statement. a declaration introduces a name into a scope and may cause the construction of a named object.
+A declaration is a statement.
+A declaration introduces a name into a scope and may cause the construction of a named object.

 ### <a name="Res-scope"></a>ES.5: Keep scopes small